einar-hjortdal/sessions/jwt_store.md

 import coachonko.sessions

 // Create the options struct
-jwtso := JsonWebTokenStoreOptions{
+// For more information about this struct, please look at the source. jwtso := JsonWebTokenStoreOptions{
   // Provide a secret to encrypt the JWT.
   // It is recommended to use environment variables to store such secrets.